Analytics and Data Science Major: Data Science Option (B.S.)

 Major Requirements

-Successful completion of the program entails earning at least 128 credits, meeting the requirements of the University's Discovery program, completing all of the 20 required courses in the major as listed below, including the capstone course, the internship preparedness course, and a three-credit internship.
-In all major courses, the minimum allowable grade is a C-.
-The minimum overall GPA for graduation is 2.0.
-Transfer students may transfer up to a maximum of 32 credits to satisfy major requirements (not counting those courses used to satisfy Discovery requirements).
+Successful completion of the degree program includes earning a minimum of 128 credits, meeting the requirements of the University's Discovery Program, completing all of the 20 required courses in the major as listed below, capstone course, and a minor approved by the advisor.

 Mathematics